WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ## 5. Reporting suspected errors
 Information about discovered issues of CMIP7 data is captured by the [Errata Service][ErrataService].

-Any CMIP data user can report an error to the appropriate modeling group (see "contact" attribute in the netCDF files), or through the <a href="mailto:esgf-user@llnl.gov">ESGF user mailing list</a>.
-After a report is received, the corresponding data manager can create a new errata entry.
+Any CMIP data user can report an error by submitting an issue through the Propose button on the Errata Service website.

-TODO: contact global attr is gone

 ## 7. New to CMIP?